 In August 2018, the FASB issued ASU 2018-13, Fair value Measurement (Topic 820)-Disclosure Framework-Changes to the Disclosure Requirements for Fair value Measurement.
 The provisions of ASU 2018-13 modify the disclosure requirements on fair value measurements in ASC 820.
 The amendments on changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements and the narrative description of measurement uncertainty should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
 All other amendments should be applied retrospectively to all periods presented upon their effective date.
 ASU 2018-13 is effective January 1, 2020 but may be early adopted in any interim period.
-Management is evaluating the effect that this guidance will have on the consolidated financial statements and related disclosures and does not expect the impact to be material.
+The adoption did not have a material impact on the consolidated financial statements and related disclosures.